 Sabotage differs from terrorism.
 However, there is often the tendency to confuse the instance of one for the other.
 This confusion may be due to the tactics adopted by their proponents.
-Both are often (but not always) carried out by civilians; both are illegal, both operate clandestinely, both make use of weapons, and both are violent in nature.
-Despite these similarities, sabotage differs from terrorism as it (sabotage) targets technological infrastructure of society, whereas terrorism targets human subjects with the intention to murder and to maim.
-In sabotage, attempt is made to cripple an economy, and to stop the flow of resources from huge investments.
-It is true that most acts of sabotage may lead to death of innocent people, it must be noted here that it is not part of the saboteurs' intention to kill people.
-In order to minimize or even to avoid human casualties, most acts of sabotage are perpetuated at night.
+Both are often (but not always) carried out by civilians; both are illegal, both operate clandestinely, both make use of weapons, and both are violent.
+Despite these similarities, sabotage differs from terrorism as it (sabotage) targets the technological infrastructure of society, whereas terrorism targets human subjects to murder and to maim.
+In sabotage, an attempt is made to cripple an economy, and to stop the flow of resources from huge investments.
+Most acts of sabotage may indeed lead to the death of innocent people, it must be noted here that it is not part of the saboteurs' intention to kill people.
+To minimize or even avoid human casualties, most acts of sabotage are perpetuated at night.
 Sabotage has been employed by environmental activists, and so on.
-Some ethicists have found some moral justifications for sabotage, but till date no justification for terrorism has been found.
+Some ethicists have found some moral justifications for sabotage, but to date no justification for terrorism has been found.
 It (terrorism) is regarded as a prima facie evil.